-This is why we’re looking at the experience of disabled people at music festivals and concerts with Access All Areas, our campaign to highlight the problems they face when seeing live music, as well as their positive experiences at those venues that are fully disabled accessible.
-We also support disability charity Attitude is Everything’s 2016 State of Access Report.
+We wanted to look at how disabled people experience music festivals and concerts with Access All Areas.
+Our campaign aims to show the problems they face when seeing live music but also capture their positive experiences at venues that are fully accessible.
+We also supported the disability charity

-With the help of a comprehensive rehabilitation package, she made a remarkable recovery and has now finished a History degree at the University of Sheffield.
-You can find out more about music fanatic Rosie’s story by watching
+With the help of a comprehensive rehabilitation package, she made a remarkable recovery.
+She went on to finish a History degree at the University of Sheffield.
+You can find out more about Rosie’s story by watching

-We also asked Charlotte Fairbank, a paralegal working in our Bristol office, to report on her experience of music festivals.
+We also asked Charlotte Fairbank, a paralegal working in our Bristol office, to report on her experience at music festivals.
 In 2007, she was left paraplegic after falling off a hay bale.
-But she remains extremely independent, beginning a four year university course in 2010 which included a year in Italy.
+But she remains extremely independent and began a four year university course in 2010 which included a year in Italy.

 She’s now very active, playing tennis and swimming once a week.
 Like Rosie, Charlotte has tweeted about her time at the festivals and you can follow her on

 Or we can call you back at a time of your choice

 Phone lines are open 24/7, 365 days a year